Understanding Capital Gains Tax

 Capital gains on residential property

 The rules for reporting and paying CGT on the sale of a residential property changed with effect from 6 April 2020.
-This means that any CGT due on the sale of a residential property needs to be reported, and a payment on account of any CGT due made has to be submitted to HMRC within 60 days of the sale's completion.
-Any CGT due must also be paid within the same 60-day period.
+This means that any CGT due on the sale of a residential property needs to be reported and a payment on account of any CGT due made has to be submitted to HMRC within 60 days of the sale completing.
+Any CGT due must also be paid in the same 60 day period.

 This only applies to the sale of any residential property that does not qualify for Private Residence Relief (PRR).
 The PRR relief applies to qualifying residential properly used wholly as a main family residence.